Jimmy Carr: Stand-up comedy

-Carr performs stand-up tours continuously over most of the course of the year, originally taking only five weeks off between them.
-During his Terribly Funny Tour (which began pre-COVID lockdown and ended April 2024) he wrote his next tour by trying out new material in every gig.
-As a result of this Jimmy Carr Laughs Funny started 17 April 2024.
+Though often recognized for his TV appearances, Carr primarily considers himself a stand-up comedian, saying on a July 2018 episode of Peter McGraw's podcast, "I’ve always thought I’m in stand-up and everything else is a little bit of a side show."

-His first five minutes of stand-up (unpaid) was at an Islington pub, the Tut 'n' Shive, in December 1999.
-From 2000 to 2003, he started appearing regularly, around London, at Up The Creek, The Banana Cabaret and The Bearcat Comedy Club.
+Carr performed his first five minutes of stand-up, unpaid, at an Islington pub called the Tut 'n' Shive in December 1999.
+From 2000 to 2003, he started appearing regularly around London at clubs like Up The Creek, The Banana Cabaret, and The Bearcat Comedy Club.
+In 2003, he was listed in The Observer as one of the 50 funniest acts in British comedy.

-He performed a revue at the Café Royal, as a part of the 2001 Edinburgh Fringe.
-Titled Rubbernecker, it also featured Ricky Gervais, Stephen Merchant and Robin Ince.

-In 2004, he threatened to sue Jim Davidson for using a joke that Carr considered his own.
-The matter was dropped when it became apparent that the joke in question was an old one used for decades by many different comedians.
 He toured the country with his show A Public Display of Affection, starting on 9 April 2005 at the Gulbenkian Theatre in Canterbury and ending on 14 January 2006 at the Gielgud Theatre in London's West End.
 He also appeared at the EICC during the Edinburgh Festival in August 2005 with his Off The Telly show.

 In August 2006, he commenced the tour Gag Reflex, for which he won the 2006 British Comedy Award for "Best Live Stand-Up".
 He released his third DVD, Jimmy Carr: Comedian, in November 2007.

-In 2003, he was listed in the Observer as one of the 50 funniest acts in British comedy.
-In 2007, a poll on the Channel 4 website for 100 Greatest Stand-Ups, Jimmy Carr was 12th.
-A national tour commenced in autumn 2007 named Repeat Offender, beginning at the Edinburgh Festival.
+In 2007, in a poll on the Channel 4 website for 100 Greatest Stand-Ups, Jimmy Carr was ranked 12th.
+A national tour, titled Repeat Offender, commenced in autumn 2007, beginning at the Edinburgh Festival.
 On 3 February 2007, Carr's performance in front of 50 people in London was broadcast simultaneously on the virtual platform Second Life.

-His Rapier Wit tour opened on 20 August 2009 eight shows at the Edinburgh Festival before touring the UK.
+His Rapier Wit tour opened on 20 August 2009 with eight shows at the Edinburgh Festival before touring the UK.
 He released a DVD entitled Jimmy Carr: Telling Jokes on 2 November 2009.
-Also on 5 and 6 July 2009, Carr was the warm up act for Las Vegas band The Killers at their DVD record gigs (Live from the Royal Albert Hall).
+Also on 5 and 6 July 2009, Carr was the warm-up act for band The Killers at performances recorded for their DVD album, Live from the Royal Albert Hall.

-In October 2009, Carr received criticism from Sunday tabloid newspapers for a joke he made about British soldiers who had lost limbs in Iraq and Afghanistan, saying the UK would have a strong team in the London 2012 Paralympic Games.
-Carr defended his own joke as "totally acceptable" in an interview with The Guardian.
-He had met with staff and patients at the rehabilitation centre, Headley Court, in March 2009.